aaron-grau/curic/javascript/projects/ttt_jquery/README.md

 **Note:** Since the solution classes are written for the node console, the `Game` class has a `#run` and a `#promptMove` method.
 Ignore these.
-You're going to call `Game#makeMove` directly from your `View#makeMove` method.
+You're going to call `Game#playMove` directly from your `View#makeMove` method.

 [ttt-demo]: http://appacademy.github.io/ttt.js/solution/index.html